CodeMC/Documentation/docs/services/ci/integrations/setup-gitea.md

 ## Setup periodic Builds

-If you don't need to have builds made when a commit is pushed can periodic builds be used instead to regularely check your repository for changes and build those.
+If you don't need to have builds made when a commit is pushed, periodic builds can be used instead to check your repository for changes and build those regularly.

 1. Login to your account on `https://ci.codemc.io` if you haven't already.
 2. Head over to your project on CodeMC and open the settings by clicking :octicons-gear-24: **Configure**.